PK284/ITR-Form-Selector-and-Regime-Comparator/README.md

 ## 🤝 Contributing
 Found a bug with a specific tax calculation edge case?
 Have an idea for a new feature?
 Know of a tax deduction rule I missed?
 Pull requests are incredibly welcome!
 Let's make this the standard free tool for everyone.

-**Disclaimer:** *I am a developer, not your CA. This tool is built using the latest publicly available Budget rules for educational and informational purposes only.
+**Disclaimer:** *I am just a vibe-coder, not your CA. This tool is built using the latest publicly available Budget rules for educational and informational purposes only.
 Do not consider this as professional financial advice.
 Please consult a qualified tax professional before filing.*